amckennafoster/nbidata/docs/workflow/workflow.md

 ## Metadata and File Submission

 With the final report, the data plan, and hopefully the curated data in hand, the Wrangler is then responsible for packaging the files and the information about the files (the metadata) for eventual upload to Zenodo.
 The Wrangler uses a Google Form made available by NBI to record metadata (e.g. title, authors, keywords).
 The Wrangler will also move the research output files to a [Google Drive](https://nantucketbiodiversity.github.io/NBIdigitalrepo/specs/#google-drive-organization) folder for later access by the Uploader.
-If the dataset(s) is to be embargoed, the Wrangler puts the dataset in the embargo folder on [Google Drive](https://nantucketbiodiversity.github.io/NBIdigitalrepo/specs/#google-drive-organization).
+If the dataset(s) is to be embargoed, the Wrangler puts the dataset in the embargo folder in the Google drive.
 No matter where the dataset goes, the report goes to the annual upload folder.

 After this, the Wrangler's direct responsibilities end.